jsueprez/blockchain-developer-bootcamp-final-project/README.md

 1. Criollo create the art.
 2. Criollo mint NFT and list it in the marketplace.
 3. The buyer buy in the NFT in the marketplace.
+4. Criollo make the chocolate and print the package according to the art.
-4. The NFT is locked for being transfered fro a period of time.(Simulating shipping time)
+5. The NFT is locked for being transfered fro a period of time.(Simulating shipping time)
-5. The NFT is unlocked for being transfered(Proof of delivery)
+6. The NFT is unlocked for being transfered(Proof of delivery)
-6. Withdrawn function only possible to trigger from the Creator.
+7. Withdrawn function only possible to trigger from the Creator.
-7. Creator also receives royalties anytime the NFT is sold.
+8. Creator also receives royalties anytime the NFT is sold.
-8. ## Deployed version url:
+9. ## Deployed version url:

 ### Prerequisites

 - Node.js >= v14
 - Truffle and Ganache